 Erected by Schuylkill River National & State Heritage Area; Department of Conservation and Natural Resources; Muhlenberg Township.

 Location.
-40° 23.552′ N, 75° 58.18′ W. Marker is in Muhlenberg Township, Pennsylvania, in Berks County.
-Marker can be reached from the intersection of River Road and Tuckerton Road, on the left when traveling north.
+40° 23.606′ N, 75° 58.285′ W. Marker is in Muhlenberg Township, Pennsylvania, in Berks County.
+Marker can be reached from the intersection of River Road and Ashbourne Drive, on the left when traveling west.
 Touch for map.
-Marker is at or near this postal address: 4104 River Rd, Reading PA 19605, United States of America.
+Marker is at or near this postal address: 4120 River Rd, Reading PA 19605, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Schuylkill Navigation (about 300 feet away, measured in a direct line); Removal of the Dams (about 300 feet away); Damming the River (about 400 feet away); Living with the River (about 600 feet away); Recreation on the River (about 700 feet away); Joseph Hiester (approx. 1.2 miles away); Union Canal (approx. 2 miles away); In Recognition of Warren Haggerty (approx. 2.7 miles away).
+Damming the River (within shouting distance of this marker); Reclaiming the River (about 600 feet away, measured in a direct line); Removal of the Dams (approx. 0.2 miles away); The Schuylkill Navigation (approx. 0.2 miles away); Recreation on the River (approx. ¼ mile away); Joseph Hiester (approx. 1.2 miles away); Union Canal (approx. 2 miles away); In Recognition of Warren Haggerty (approx. 2.8 miles away).
 Touch for a list and map of all markers in Muhlenberg Township.